yubin-park/hccpy/README.md

 This module implements the [Hierachical Condition Categories](https://www.cms.gov/cciio/resources/forms-reports-and-other-resources/downloads/ra-march-31-white-paper-032416.pdf) that are used for adjusting risks for the Medicare population.
 The original SAS implementation can be found [here](https://www.nber.org/data/cms-risk-adjustment.html).

-NOTE that this package does not support for ICD-9.
+NOTE: This package does not support for ICD-9.

 ## Installing